- Symptoms and Signs

 Intracranial hematomas may require urgent surgical evacuation to prevent or treat brain shift, compression, and herniation; hence, early neurosurgical consultation is mandatory.
 However, not all hematomas require surgical removal.
 Small intracerebral hematomas rarely require surgery.
 Patients with small subdural hematomas can often be treated without surgery.
 Factors that suggest a need for surgery include a midline brain shift of > 5 mm, compression of the basal cisterns, and worsening neurologic examination findings.
 Chronic subdural hematomas may require surgical drainage but much less urgently than acute subdural hematomas.
 Large or arterial epidural hematomas are treated surgically, but small epidural hematomas that are thought to be venous in origin can be followed with serial CT.

 When neurologic deficits persist, rehabilitation is needed.
-Rehabilitation is best provided through a team approach that combines physical, occupational, and speech therapy, skill-building activities, and counseling to meet the patient’s social and emotional needs (see also Head injury).
+Rehabilitation is best provided through a team approach that combines physical, occupational, and speech therapy, skill-building activities, and counseling to meet the patient’s social and emotional needs (see also Rehabilitation for Other Disorders : Brain injury).
 Brain injury support groups may provide assistance to the families of brain-injured patients.

 For patients whose coma exceeds 24 h, 50% of whom have severe persistent neurologic sequelae, a prolonged period of rehabilitation, particularly in cognitive and emotional areas, is often required.
 Rehabilitation services should be planned early.